It happens every year: Winter comes, and the next thing, you’re surrounded by doughnuts and bowls of pasta.

 We always recommend talking with your vet before changing your pet’s diet, unless it is an emergency.
 While we are happy to make this guide for you, it does not replace the knowledge of a professional veterinarian.

 With low-carb dog food, your pup will be a lean, mean, ball-chasin’ machine in no time.
 If they already are, then they’ll be able to stay that way!
-These reviews were meant to help you navigate the large world of dog food to make life a little simpler.
+These reviews were meant to help you navigate the large world of low-carb and keto dog food to make life a little simpler.
 Did you find the food that you’ll be serving up for your dog’s dinner?
-Maybe you are interested in our top pick from Nulo, which is completely packed with good stuff.
-Of course, you can’t go wrong with the offering from Ketona, which also packs a healthy wallop.
+Maybe you are interested in The Farmer’s Dog, our pick of the best low carb dog food overall, which is completely packed with good stuff.
+Of course, you can’t go wrong with the offering from Ketona, our choice of best low carb dog food for the money, which also packs a healthy wallop.
 Whatever you choose, it is sure to make your dog’s tail wag!